 Among other committees, the chairmanships of the Public Accounts Committee (PAC) and Standards Committee are allocated to the Official Opposition by Standing Orders.

 Then, the parties must agree amongst themselves on which party gets which chairmanship.
-By tradition, some chairmanships – such as of the Treasury and Foreign Affairs Committees – go to the government party.
+By tradition, some chairmanships – such as those of the Treasury and Foreign Affairs Committees – go to the government party.
 Otherwise, the parties negotiate among themselves, via the ‘Usual Channels’ of the party whips.

 The assignment of the relevant chairmanships to specific parties must be agreed by the House by a motion.
 (If a motion must also be agreed to change the line-up of select committees, the two are often considered together.)
-The leaders of the parties involved have two weeks from the Queen’s Speech jointly to table the motion concerned.
+Under Standing Orders, the leaders of the parties involved have two weeks from the Queen’s Speech jointly to table the motion concerned.
 If two weeks pass after the Queen’s Speech without such a motion having been tabled, on the following day the Speaker must give time for the consideration of any motion tabled by any MP allocating the chairmanships to parties.

 Chair nominations and elections

 Once the chairmanships have been allocated to parties, the House can proceed to the elections.

 Standing Order No. 122B provides that the elections which it governs take place 14 calendar days after the motion allocating chairmanships to parties is agreed.
 However, the Standing Order gives the Speaker the power to vary the timetable: